A11YChi/A11Y-Presentations/readme.md

 Ensure contrast between foreground and background colors meet and, preferrably well exceed WCAG 2.0 standards for color contrast.
 This will help when the projection system, monitor, screen or wall where your slides are being displayed on is less than adequate in presenting your slides in the best possible manner.

 ### Font Size
 As most presentations are created using desktop or laptop monitors in relatively close proximity.
-When the same slide content is viewed in a laerger room, likely from a distance, this text is likely to be too small to be easily read.
+When the same slide content is viewed in a larger room, likely from a distance, this text is likely to be too small to be easily read.

 #### Suggested Guidance